jfarrell423/ChatGTP-Launcher/README.md

 ChatGTP-LAUNCHER

-Quick Chrome Extension to Launch UTVERSE in a New Window!
+Quick Chrome Extension to Launch ChatGTP in a New Window!

-Note: This is a concept and not the official UT Launcher!
+Note: This is a concept and not the official ChatGTP Launcher!
 How to Load This Extension in Chrome

     Go to: chrome://extensions/
     Enable Developer mode (toggle in top right).